 Salary Laws for Vacation & Sick Days

 While labor laws don’t require employers to give you paid vacation days or sick days, the Family and Medical Leave Act requires employers to give up to 12 weeks of unpaid leave for certain medical issues.
 However, many employment contracts include paid vacation and sick days.
-In this case, the law states that people taking vacation or sick days be paid for the full day if the hours are available.
+In this case, the law states that people taking a vacation or sick days be paid for the full day if the hours are available.